aukilabs/posemesh/docs/01-business-logic.md

 - Holds $AUKI earmarked for Provider rewards.
 - Receives a share of every $AUKI burn.
-- Rewards are sent to the Provider stake.
+- Rewards increase the Provider stake.
 - Rewards are only claimable when Providers withdraw their stake.

 ### Processes

 - Validate Provider proofs.
 - Emit rewards proportional to Credits debited.
-- Slash Provider stakes on invalid/missing proofs.
+- Slash (decrease) Provider stakes on invalid/missing proofs.

 ---